4TU.Responsible Sustainbility Challenge (2022-2023)

 - The central challenge to implement or improve sustainability at a company/organisation.
 Within this challenge, you work within a multidisciplinary team of 5-8 students to understand the underlying principles and issues at hand and to formulate an appropriate respond that addresses these points.
 This challenge follows the Challenge-Based Learning methodology, which provides students with a structured but free approach to learning by gaining real-life experience.

-- Additional workshops are provided to help structure the challenge and to provide key insights into relevant project management techniques and sustainability efforts that broaden the students' view and help determine creative and motivated methods to address the key issues of the challenge.
-These workshops also include a matching event (in which both students and the organisations select their preferred challenge) and on-site events at each university to get a behind-the-scenes view of the other university's research into sustainability.
+- Workshops and lectures are provided to help structure the challenge and to provide key insights into relevant project management techniques and sustainability efforts that broaden the students' view and help determine creative and motivated methods to address the key issues of the challenge.
+The workshops extend throughout the modules in online sessions, and on live events organized with our partners.
+Additionally, due to the small-scale education, we can aid the students during their individual investigation with micro-lectures and additional expert sessions from our diverse network across universities.

 - Coaching for each group to support the learning process and improve the personal development of each student.